trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 My C++ Vector implementation.

+Multipurpose sequential array with lots of access methods and optimizations for specialized use.

+---

 Positioning: Objects pushed to back and pulled from back.

 Memory format: Sequential.

 Maximum capacity (MAX_CAPACITY) of TVector is 65535.

+---

 ### Searching Algorithms
 - linear